unitartu-remrob/remrob-server/README.md

 ### Building the image

-1. Build the base image first (uses this [image](https://github.com/wwwshwww/novnc-ros-desktop) as its source) `cd images && docker build -t robotont:base .`
+1. Build the base image first (uses this [image](https://github.com/wwwshwww/novnc-ros-desktop) as its source)

+`cd images && docker build -t robotont:base .`

-2. Specify which robotont mirror to run with docker-compose `cd images/robotont-{x} && docker-compose up`
+2. Specify which robotont mirror to run with docker-compose

+`cd images/robotont-{x} && docker-compose up`

 ### Running the proxy server
 1. Install server modules

 `cd server && npm install`

 2. Start the robot-specific proxy server

 `npm run start-robo-{x}`

 ---

 ### To do:

-- Make the image more user-firnedly
+- Make the image more user-friendly
 - Make a server that can handle multiple websocket proxies at once

 ### Limitations & issues: